 *Please note that this applies to cold calling where the prospect does not know you or your company.
 If you are performing warm calling, the probability of a call back is definitely higher.

 Shift toward educating the prospect.

-If the prospecting is not real likely to call you back, stop focusing on that as the main goal of your voicemail script.
+If the prospecting is not really likely to call you back, stop focusing on that as the main goal of your voicemail script.
 When you really let go of that goal and expectation, you can shift toward focusing more on leaving a message that educates the prospect.

 On a voicemail message, you have about 20 to 30 seconds to work with.
-Use this time as a commercial and your commercial should educate the prospect on why they should talk to when you call them back.
+Use this time as a commercial and your commercial should educate the prospect on why they should talk to you when you call them back.

 Educate them on the problems that you help to resolve.